rrussoneu/RPi_Home/README.md

 - Medium Term:
     - Use a hosted database for a central source of data / make API
     - Make a dashboard for computer with graphs, command options, etc.
+    - Create a mobile app, specifically for an old phone to use as a remote control

 If you have any ideas for further expansions or improvements, please let me know!